Board of Directors

 Misti Ushio, Ph.D., Director

-Dr. Ushio is a Managing Director at Harris & Harris Group.
-Prior to joining Harris & Harris Group in 2007, Dr. Ushio worked at Merck & Co. for over 10 years in BioProcess Research & Development focused on vaccines and biologics, and was a Technology Licensing Officer at Columbia University.
+Dr. Ushio is CEO of TARA Biosystems.
+Prior to TARA Biosystems, Dr. Ushio was Chief Strategy Officer and Managing Director of Harris & Harris Group, which she joined in 2007.
+Prior to joining Harris & Harris Group, Dr. Ushio worked for Merck & Co. for over 10 years in the BioProcess Research & Development group, which focused on vaccines and biologics development.
+She also worked as a Technology Licensing Officer at Columbia University.

 She was graduated from Johns Hopkins University (B.S., Chemical Engineering), Lehigh University (M.S., Chemical Engineering) and University College London (Ph.D., Biochemical Engineering).